360klacy/MyRecycler/README.md

 Have no fear, R-Waste is here!
 Simply sign up, choose your desired recyclables, pick up time, and there you have it, you just saved the world!
 All superheroes don’t wear capes but with R-Waste you can save OUR world!

-<strong>The goal of this application is to assist waste management companies provide quick quotes and schedule waste pick up for consumers - think Uber but for waste removal.</strong>
+<strong>The goal of this application is to assist waste management companies to provide quick quotes and schedule waste pick up for consumers - think Uber but for waste removal.</strong>

 ### Ticket Lifecycle
- 1. Consumer submits a ticket with their waste removal requirements.
+ 1. Consumer submits a ticket with their waste removal requirements
- 2. The Company updates the tickets with a quote and final scheduling requirements.
+ 2. The Company updates the tickets with a quote and final scheduling requirements
- 3. Consumer users have the option to either accept or deny the the quote.
- 4a.
-If the quote is accepted, the ticket is placed in a scheduled queue for both consumer and end user.
- 4b. f the quote is declined, the ticket is removed from queue.
+ 3. Consumer users have the option to either accept or deny the the quote 4a.
+If the quote is accepted, the ticket is placed in a scheduled queue for both consumer and end user 4b.
+If the quote is declined, the ticket is removed from queue

 ### Next Step:
-During this two week sprint, we couldnt pack all the features we wanted to include.
+During this two week sprint, we couldn't pack all the features we wanted to include.
 Some of the next steps for this app include:
-1. UI/UX Enhancement, such as, status bar animation, for both consumer and company dashboards.
+1. UI/UX Enhancement such as, status bar animation, for both consumer and company dashboards
-2. a
+2. Email notifications
+3. Mobile Application
+4. Create auction feature so multiple companies can bid on recycling jobs

 ## Installation Instructions
 Step 1: Clone repo